 - External context: Data that an employer can access as a result of an employment agreement, especially for those handling sensitive information or intellectual property

 Traditional perimeter-based defense approaches are ill-equipped to handle today's sophisticated security threats.
-Splunk's platform for big data is ideal for detecting patterns and discovering malicious behavior and attacks not seen by signature and rule-based systems.
+Splunk solutions for big data are ideal for detecting patterns and discovering malicious behavior and attacks not seen by signature and rule-based systems.

 Splunk customers gain the most value and the fastest incident response times when capturing data from traditional security point solutions and from credentialed user-to-machine interactions and then combining this data with IT operations data for additional context.
 Recognized by Gartner as a leader in the SIEM magic quadrant, Splunk can complement existing SIEM deployments or replace them.